brunocampos01/understanding-the-python-ecosystem/README.md

 # Fundamentals
-- Pre Requeriments and Instalation
+- Pre Requeriments
+- Instalation
 - How alter Python PATH and Python version
 - What is Python?
 - Keys words